sheen4n/health-connect/README.md

 To emulate android environment, run command "ionic cordova run android" (Must have android emulator installed in local machine)
 To emulate ios environment, run command ionic cordova emulate ios --target="iPhone-7-Plus" (Must have iPhone emulator installed in local machine, target can be any iOS emulator, the above is using iPhone-7-Plus as example)

 4 - health-connect-pro : This is the folder containing the frontend files used to develop the application.
-To run the application locally, can change directory to this folder and run command "npm install" to install the node_modules and "ionic serve" to start local testing.
+To run the application locally, can change directory to this folder and run command "npm install" to install the node_modules , "ionic cordova prepare" to install plugins and "ionic serve" to start local testing.

 To emulate browser environment, run command "ionic cordova run browser" To emulate android environment, run command "ionic cordova emulate android" (Must have android emulator installed in local machine)